renovatebot/renovate/docs/usage/configuration-options.md

 }
 ```

-If you've set a `followTag` then Renovate skips its normal major/minor/patch upgrade logic and stable/unstable consistency logic, and instead keeps your dependency version synced _strictly_ to the version in the tag.
+If you have set a `followTag` then Renovate skips its normal major/minor/patch upgrade logic and stable/unstable consistency logic, and instead keeps your dependency version synced _strictly_ to the version in the tag.

 Renovate follows tags _strictly_, this can cause problems when a tagged stream is no longer maintained.
-For example: you're following the `next` tag, but later the stream you actually want is called `stable` instead.
+For example: you are following the `next` tag, but later the stream you actually want is called `stable` instead.
 If `next` is no longer getting updates, you must switch your `followTag` to `stable` to get updates again.

 ## forkModeDisallowMaintainerEdits